lexfrl/slt/README.md

 A great analogy is an `<img>` or `<script>` in HTML.
 Browser loads specified img just because of existence of this tag in the DOM (request state).
 The logic here is: we have `<img>` tag inserted in DOM node and it has its `src` attribute then fetch actual image from server and put it inside this node. `Slots` follows the same idea, as you can see in the following example.

 ## Use case
 React had virtualized DOM (https://facebook.github.io/react/docs/glossary.html), in my projects I use `Slots` to virtualize (emulate) browser state and behavior (through Rules).
-And it gives me a great flexibility: I can use the same request data and the same rules in the same format both on client and server.
+And it gives me the great flexibility: I can use the same request data and the same rules in the same format both on client and server.
 Also it makes **super easy** to make **truly** isomorphic applications which could works w/o javascript on client **by default**.
 From this perspective, support of History API could be implemented as a React component like so https://gist.github.com/AlexeyFrolov/0f7b44afc9fd29f36daf .

 ###Rules example